nem035/js-async-fun/README.md

 });
 ```

-What about a Promise that never resolves?
+What about a promise that never resolves?
 Well, the way to deal with this is similar
 to how we would deal with any async code
 that might never run, which is to setup